sourcebots/docs/content/api/servo-assembly/arduino-commands.md

 As your new firmware will still need to be able to talk to the Python code running on the Raspberry Pi, you'll need to base it on SourceBots default firmware.
-You can get a copy of the source code from github:
+You can get a copy of the source code from GitHub:

 ```none
 git clone https://github.com/sourcebots/servo-firmware